Tickets and special events

 - If Disney releases a new offer before final payment, a travel advisor can adjust your package to use it.

-That last point matters.
-Disney runs offers all year — free dining, room discounts, and ticket deals.
-With tickets paid in full on their own, those offers pass you by.
+Disney runs offers all year: free dining, room discounts, and ticket deals.
+See the current summer 2026 special offers for what is available now.
+Tickets on their own lock you out.
 A vacation package keeps the door open until final payment.
-A travel advisor tracks every offer Disney releases and applies the ones that save your family money.
+A travel advisor tracks every offer and applies the best ones.

 Terms can change at any time.
-Check the official Walt Disney World package terms and ticket terms for current details.
+Check the Walt Disney World package terms and ticket terms for details.

 Ticket add-ons

 - Park Hopper Option.
 The most popular add-on at Walt Disney World Resort.
-The Park Hopper® Option lets you visit more than one theme park in a single day.
-Start your morning at Magic Kingdom Park and hop over to EPCOT® for dinner.
+The Park Hopper® Option lets you visit multiple theme parks in a single day.
+Start your morning at Magic Kingdom Park and head to EPCOT® for dinner.
+Once inside your first park, you can hop to any other theme park.
 Without this add-on, your ticket locks you into one park per day.
+If you’re booking a VIP tour that visits more than one park, every guest needs this option.

 - Water Park and Sports Option.
 Adds one daily visit to Disney’s Blizzard Beach Water Park or Disney’s Typhoon Lagoon Water Park.
-Also covers miniature golf at Disney’s Fantasia Gardens and Winter Summerland.
+Only one water park is open at a time.
+Also covers miniature golf at Disney’s Fantasia Gardens and Disney’s Winter Summerland.
+You can also play Disney’s Oak Trail Golf Course.

 - Park Hopper Plus Option.
 It combines both.
 You can hop between theme parks in a single day and get water park and sports visits.